Akaito/dormcxambro/README.md

 ## Overview

 Fancy bedroom lighting setup.
-Perimiter of Adafruit NeoPixel strips controlled by an Arduino Mega ADK.
+Perimiter of Adafruit NeoPixel strips controlled by a microcontroller (Arduino, Teensy...).
 Time from a ChronoDot.

 ## ChronoDotSaru